interestingzhuo/Morph-Page/README.md

-# UniPose
+# Morph

 This is the repository that contains source code for the [Morph website](https://interestingzhuo.github.io/Morph-Page/).

-If you find UniPose useful for your work please cite:
+If you find Morph useful for your work please cite:
 ```
 @article{li2024morph,
   title={Morph: A Motion-free Physics Optimization Framework for Human Motion Generation},